+314.4 Negotiations Procedure

+The meetings planner follows these steps in making sure that all contractual obligations are fulfilled:

-314.4 Negotiations Procedure Action Submits all required documentation and paperwork to meeting facilities and coordinates with the facilities staff.
-Submits all contracts to the state president for approval and signature.
-3 Handles all meeting AV requests. Γ 314.5 The meetings planner also does the following: Meetings Planner, Other Duties Co-chairs the Annual Event planning team with the appropriate manager.
-(See Policy 315 - Annual Event Chair) Assists the CFO with: Assessing the budget needs for meetings Confirming the board rooming list Maintains an experience notebook Submits an annual report to the president
+Step Action 1 Submits all required documentation and paperwork to meeting facilities and coordinates with the facilities staff.
+2 Submits all contracts to the state president for approval and signature.
+3 Handles all meeting AV requests.

+314.5 Meetings Planner, Other Duties

+The meetings planner also does the following:

+Co-chairs the Annual Event planning team with the appropriate manager.

+(See Policy 315 - Annual Event Chair)

+- Assists the CFO with:

+- Assessing the budget needs for meetings

+- Confirming the board rooming list

+- Maintains an experience notebook

+- Submits an annual report to the president